 An IOP is basically a goal or target that is quantified (measurable by numbers) so that you can track your progress towards it.
 IOPs should also be as simple as possible and defined in a single statement with a clear measurable target and time frame.
 Here are some examples of good indicators of performance, based on common resolutions people adopt throughout the year.

-– Cut my credit card debt by $6000 before October
+– Cut my credit card debt by $6000 before the end of October

-– Make 2 extra mortgage payments by December
+– Make 2 extra mortgage payments by the end of the year (December)

-– Learn basic Spanish by September before my Mexican holiday
+– Learn basic Spanish by September 15th, before my holiday to Mexico

 – Send an email to 10 friends I have lost touch with, by April 30